 This brewery has a very cool industrial vibe with ample seating.
 The most unique claim to fame at Widowmaker is that they provide lawn games to be played inside the taproom!
 There are complimentary snack stations and a full food truck calendar.
 The brewery offers half pours, full pours, flights, and beer to go.

 The beer here is small batched and barrel aged, making it super fresh and on a quick rotating schedule.
 There is a relaxed, friendly atmosphere.
 There are many families around for friend-making opportunities.
 In addition to great beer, Barrel House Z is known for its mac-and-cheese empanadas.
 There are food trucks on Fridays and Saturdays, and food delivery is encouraged.
 Board games are available too!

 1 Lovejoy Wharf :: Boston

 87 Santilli Highway :: Everett

-Nightshift is a very popular, very busy brewery north of town.
+Nightshift is a very popular, very busy spot with a brewery in Boston and one just north of town.
 Head there on the early side to score a communal table in their taproom or on their dog-friendly patio.
 Nightshift offers more types of beer than an average craft brewery and offers beers to go.
 There are board games and lawn games to play.
 There is a full calendar of food trucks, but feel free to bring your own snacks or pizza!